top of page

 6. Finishing the Project

 The finish depends on the purpose.
+For food-safe projects like cutting boards:

 • I use Walrus Oil board oil, which contains coconut oil, mineral oil, beeswax, and vitamin E.